robin-raymond/zax.io/functions.md

 func(42)

 // Allowed to call the function with the default value
-// (by declaring an empty variable) func(:)
+// (by declaring an empty variable the function input argument default is used) func(:)

 // ERROR: The argument for the function is not acknowledged as existing